-Today, an investment is not only valued in terms of financial but also social returns.
-However, the concepts of ESG investments vs Non-ESG investments are still complex for many.
-This piece offers a comprehensive guide of the two concepts and their differences.
+Today, an investment is valued in terms of financial and social returns.
+However, the concepts of ESG and non-ESG investments are still complex for many.
+This piece offers a comprehensive guide of ESG vs non-ESG investments.

 According to TIAA, about half of the worlds’ investors today hold responsible investments.
-In addition, about the same number of investors would consider converting their investments portfolios to hold responsible investments.
+In addition, about the same number of investors would consider converting their investment portfolios to hold responsible investments.

-This huge desire to invest ‘ethically’ is not only among the baby boomers but has also seen an increase among the millennials, the study showed.
+The study showed that this huge desire to invest ‘ethically’ is not only among the baby boomers but has also seen an increase among the millennials.

-While a growing desire may be only the first step towards responsible investing, understanding the different value-based investments models is something most haven’t grasped.
+While a growing desire may be only the first step toward responsible investing, understanding the different value-based investment models is something most haven’t grasped.

 - Is a nonprofit considered ESG?
 (I think we know the answer there…)